susji/lilmon/README.md

 near future.

 These manual steps should be roughly enough to run lilmon experimentally in whatever UNIX-like environment is supported by the Go toolchain.
+Please note that the pure-Go SQLite library also sets some limitations for platform support.

 Below we assume GNU/Linux, so please note any differences for *BSD.
 As mentioned above, please do not run lilmon as root or any other unnecessarily privileged user.

 Below we assume that `root` is the privileged user and its primary group is `root`.
-It could be something else, too, like `wheel`.
+The group could be something else, too, like `wheel`.
 Please note that the `#` prefix in the example commands does mean a root shell according to the tradition.

 1. Obtain a `lilmon` executable -- possibly `go build` is enough, see Go's cross-compiling instructions if you need to target different OS/arch